ECCC-MSC/open-data/docs/msc-data/hurricanes/readme_hurricanes-datamart_en.md

 There is four shapefiles (*.shp) formats that are produced and include each a 6-hour forecast bulletin when storms of tropical origin threatens or risks to threaten Canadian territory.

+NOTES:

+* Hurricane tracks in the Atlantic region, from the [NOAA National Hurricane Center](https://www.nhc.noaa.gov/) are republished by the [Canadian Hurricane Centre](https://www.canada.ca/en/environment-climate-change/services/hurricane-forecasts-facts/products.html) and are also available in GeoJSON format (but not in Shapefile format).
-Please note that GeoJSON data will replace shapefile data in fall 2025.
-An announcement to this effect will be made via the [dd_info](https://comm.collab.science.gc.ca/mailman3/postorius/lists/dd_info/) mailing list.
+* Data in GeoJSON format is currently shared as experimental data because the format used does not comply with the latest [RFC7946](https://datatracker.ietf.org/doc/html/rfc7946) specifications.
+Once the format has been corrected in autumn 2025, this data will be hosted on the MSC Datamart as operational data and will replace the shapefile data.
+An announcement will be made via the [dd_info](https://comm.collab.science.gc.ca/mailman3/postorius/lists/dd_info) mailing list.

 ## Data location